Silversmithing, Jewellery & the Allied Crafts

 Impact: Public engagement with contemporary silver reached new levels, and into multiple design and interior magazines and resulted in the headline ‘Silverware is back in Vogue’ in the Times newspaper.
 Achieved record sale at Bonhams for applied art with Kevin Grey’s Animus.

-2016 to today: Strategy, Research and Sector Advocacy
+Strategy, Research and Sector Advocacy

 • Trustee and advisor to national craft organisations, ensuring long-term investment in professional skills training and innovation and supported Bishopsland’s move to a National Trust property.